-attle 3-90) For current SMC, contact the Office of th21-14 City Clerk Houseboats and piers; 1.
+For current SMC, contact the Office of th21-13 City Clerk

-STORM DRAINAGE UTILITY RATES AND CHARGES 21.33.030

-Seattle Municipal Code 2.
-That portion of a parcel that is submerged.
+- 2. That portion of a parcel that is submerged.
 If the parcel is entirely submerged, the entire parcel is exempt.
-If a portion of the parcel is submerged, only the submerged part will be exempt and the remainder of the parcel shall be billed as all other properties;

-3. City streets;

-State of Washington highways, so long 4. as the State of Washington shall agree to maintain, construct and improve all drainage facilities associated with State highways as required by the Utility in conformance with all Utility standards for maintenance, construction and improvement hereafter established by the Utility and so far as such maintenance, construction and improvements shall be achieved at no cost to the Utility or to the City; and

-5. All other streets, so long as such streets provide drainage services in the same manner as City streets and the owner(s) shall agree to maintain, construct and improve all drainage facilities associated with such streets as required by the Utility in conformance with all Utility standards for maintenance, construction and improvement hereafter established by the Utility and so far as such maintenance, construction and improvements shall be achieved at no cost to the Utility or to the City.

-B. The drainage service charge established herein shall be based upon the contribution of increased surface and storm water runoff from a parcel to the system.
+If a portion of the parcel is submerged, only the submerged part will be exempt and the remainder of the parcel shall be billed as all other properties; - 3.
+City streets; - 4.
+State of Washington highways, so long as the State of Washington shall agree to maintain, construct and improve all drainage facilities associated with State highways as required by the Utility in conformance with all Utility standards for maintenance, construction and improvement hereafter established by the Utility and so far as such maintenance, construction and improvements shall be achieved at no cost to the Utility or to the City; and - 5.
+All other streets, so long as such streets provide drainage services in the same manner as City streets and the owner(s) shall agree to maintain, construct and improve all drainage facilities associated with such streets as required by the Utility in conformance with all Utility standards for maintenance, construction and improvement hereafter established by the Utility and so far as such maintenance, construction and improvements shall be achieved at no cost to the Utility or to the City. - B. The drainage service charge established herein shall be based upon the contribution of increased surface and storm water runoff from a parcel to the system.
 Single-family residential parcels are grouped together in one (1) rate category based on an estimated City-wide average contribution of surface and storm water runoff.
-The amount of contribution for other properties is measured by the estimated percentage of impervious surface area on the parcel and the total area of the parcel.

-C. Drainage service charge rate categories shall be as follows:

-Single-family residential properties 1. shall be assigned to a flat fee rate category.
-Properties within this rate category will be charged a uniform annual fee.

-2. Parcels meeting the definition of open space and having less than or equal to two (2) percent of impervious surface shall be assigned to the open space rate category.
-The drainage service charge shall be calculated by multiplying the open space rate by the parcel's area (rounded to the or current SMC, contact nearest one one-hundredth (1/100) of an acre).
+The amount of contribution for other properties is measured by the estimated percentage of impervious surface area on the parcel and the total area of the parcel. - C. Drainage service charge rate categories shall be as follows: - 1.
+Single-family residential properties shall be assigned to a flat fee rate category.
+Properties within this rate category will be charged a uniform annual fee. - 2.
+Parcels meeting the definition of open space and having less than or equal to two (2) percent of impervious surface shall be assigned to the open space rate category.
+The drainage service charge shall be calculated by multiplying the open space rate by the parcel's area (rounded to the nearest one one-hundredth (1/100) of an acre).

-the Office of the City Clerk

-3. All other properties shall be assigned to a rate category within which properties are classified according to the estimated percent of impervious surface contained within the parcel.
+- 3. All other properties shall be assigned to a rate category within which properties are classified according to the estimated percent of impervious surface contained within the parcel.
 A separate rate shall apply to each classification within the rate category.
 The drainage service charge shall be calculated by multiplying the rate, as determined by the parcel's classification, by the parcel's area (rounded to the nearest one one-hundredth (1/100) of an acre).
 For condominiums and townhouses, the drainage service charge shall be determined for the entire parcel and then divided evenly among the owners.
-Land use code, site visits, and other information shall be used to estimate the percentage of impervious area.

-D. The rate categories and the corresponding annual drainage service charges are as follows:
+Land use code, site visits, and other information shall be used to estimate the percentage of impervious area. - D. The rate categories and the corresponding annual drainage service charges are as follows: